 Working in a bar can be a great learning experience.
 Whether you’re new to the industry or are a seasoned bartender, there is a lot more to the job than simply pulling pints.
 For those working in the pub and bar industry, being able to make a quality cocktail is what really separates the wheat from the chaff.

-Of course, you don’t need to be juggling full bottles of vodka and tequila to be able to make a great tasting cocktail, however, if you’re looking to take your bartending to the next level, here are five of the most iconic drinks you should know how to make.
+Of course, you don’t need to be juggling full bottles of vodka and tequila to be able to make a great tasting cocktail, however, if you’re looking to take your bartending to the next level, here are four of the most iconic drinks you should know how to make.

 A true classic, evoking images of Bond and fancy nights out, martinis are still one of the most ordered cocktails in bars around the world.
 However, the cocktail that most people are talking about when ordering a martini is the ‘dry’ version, made with two parts gin and one part dry vermouth.